bajamircea/bajamircea.github.io/_posts/2018-08-22-annotated-turing.markdown

 # Subject

-Despite it's importance for computer science, Turing's paper is a mathematical one.
+Despite its importance for computer science, Turing's paper is a mathematical one.
 The title is 'On computable numbers, with an application to <<insert long German word here>>'